-The vaccine is rolling out, and summer is just around the corner — which means you can officially get your darling children out of the house for a glorious eight hours at a time (trust me, they’ll be thrilled too).
+The vaccine is widely available to kids 5 and up, and summer is just around the corner — which means you can officially get your darling children out of the house for a glorious eight hours at a time (trust me, they’ll be thrilled too).
+On top of that, more camps than ever are opening their doors to kiddos this summer.
 But with the whole, wild world of summer camps, where should you send your brood?
-Here are 16 picks around Chicago and the North Shore that are sure to appeal to any future camper.
+Here are 12 summer camps around Chicago and the North Shore that are sure to appeal to any future camper.

 For the little one: